-As the largest franchisor in the boutique fitness industry, we saw continued strong growth during the COVID-19 pandemic.
-We opened 1,066 new studios globally between April 2020 and December 2022.
-Our member base today is approximately 70% larger than it was before the onset of the COVID-19 pandemic.
+As the largest franchisor in the boutique fitness industry, we saw continued strong growth during the last two years.
+We opened 557 and 513 new studios globally during the years ended December 31, 2023 and 2022, respectively.
+Our member base today is approximately 60% larger than it was as of December 31, 2021.